Keep Produce Fresher, Longer

 5. Keep it breathing

 You want to slow respiration, not stop it.
-Whether refrigerating or ripening at room temperature, avoid sealing fruits and vegetables in airtight containers or bags.
+Whether refrigerating or ripening at room temperature, avoid sealing produce in airtight containers or bags.
 The produce may suffocate and accelerate spoilage.

 6. Eat it quickly